SteitzTo/node-red-epson-plotter/README.md

 # Math

-The value that read out over the SNMP Connection is the value in percent If you net the value in mililiter multiply 2,4 to that value
+The value that read out over the SNMP Connection is the value in percent.<br>
+If you net the value in mililiter multiply 2,4 to that value.

 -------------------------------------------